 Marinade & Solflare

-Staking has always been a key feature of Solflare – Solflare was the first staking wallet available on Solana.
-As of the time of publication, 24% of the entire circulating supply of SOL is staked through Solflare, with a value of over $15 billion.
-In other words, Solflare is the single largest place for Solana users to stake SOL.
+Staking has always been a critical feature of Solflare – Solflare was the first staking wallet available on Solana.
+24% of the entire circulating supply of SOL is staked through Solflare, with a value of over $15 billion at current prices.
+In other words, Solflare is the single most prominent place for Solana users to stake SOL.
 And as of today, users will be able to stake their SOL through Solflare with Marinade!

 Integrating with Marinade has far-reaching implications for the greater good.
 Solflare will be encouraging their users to move their existing staked SOL over to Marinade – because Marinade’s model of decentralizing stake between validators provides censorship resistance to the whole network.
-Moving billions of dollars worth of stake over to Marinade will represent a significant increase in censorship resistance for the Solana blockchain as a whole.
+Moving billions of dollars worth of stake over to Marinade will significantly increase censorship resistance for the Solana blockchain.

 Solana is a hybrid Proof of Stake (PoS) and Proof of History (PoH) blockchain which requires an interconnected web of Validators.
 Validators validate transactions in return for rewards in the form of SOL.
-Each Validator needs SOL delegated to it by SOL stakers in order to function – Validators with more SOL receive more rewards, and also have more sway over the validation of transactions on the blockchain.
+Each Validator needs SOL delegated to it by SOL stakers to function.
+Validators with more SOL receive more tips and sway over validating transactions on the blockchain.

-This model makes it very difficult and expensive for a nefarious entity to overtake the validator network, but not impossible.
-If a single validator were to have an overwhelming majority of SOL delegated to it, they would be able to negatively affect the network, even halt it, as well as position themselves for an inordinate and unsustainable amount of financial rewards.
+This model makes it difficult and expensive for a nefarious entity to overtake the validator network, but it is not impossible.
+If a single validator were to have an overwhelming majority of SOL delegated to it, it would be able to negatively affect the network, even halt it, and position itself for an excessive and unsustainable amount of financial rewards.

 Marinade fixes this – by ensuring that SOL staked through Marinade is distributed through a network of 400+ validators.
 Solflare’s partnership with Marinade means that more and more of the circulating SOL supply will be staked in this manner – driving decentralization for the whole network by driving up the Nakamoto Coefficient.

-Solana is a blockchain that is meant to facilitate vast amounts of uncensorable transactions in a decentralized fashion.
-Solana’s co-founder and CEO, Anatoly Yakovenko, has been quoted as saying “If you don’t maximize the Nakamoto Coefficient, then you’re not building decentralization.”
+Solana is a blockchain meant to facilitate vast amounts of uncensorable transactions in a decentralized fashion.
+Solana’s co-founder and CEO, Anatoly Yakovenko, said, “If you don’t maximize the Nakamoto Coefficient, then you’re not building decentralization.”

 Given the amount of SOL staked through Solflare and the function of Marinade’s mSOL model, this integration between Solflare and Marinade will undoubtedly increase Solana’s Nakamoto Coefficient while enhancing the already robust Solana DeFi ecosystem.
 This is a net win for everyone using Solana!

 Check out Marinade’s Medium page for more information on their protocol.
-If you already have a Solflare wallet set up, you can easily stake your SOL by following this guide.
-If you haven’t set up your wallet yet, you can do so here.
+If you already have a Solflare wallet, you can easily stake your SOL by following this guide.
+If you still need to set up your wallet, you can do so here.